 - 1/4 teaspoon salt , or to taste

 Pre-heat oven to 450° F (230°C).
 Line 2 baking sheet pans with parchment paper and spray with cooking spray.
 Set aside.

 Remove as much moisture as you can from the zucchini.
-Add zucchini to large bowl and mix in remainder of the taco shell ingredients (egg, parmesan cheese, bread crumbs, black pepper, salt, garlic powder, and cumin).
+Add zucchini to large bowl and mix in remainder of the tortilla shell ingredients (egg, parmesan cheese, breading choice black pepper, salt, garlic powder, and cumin).

 Scoop about ¼ cup of mixture on one of the prepared baking sheet pans and press down into a thin circle, about 5” wide.
 Repeat for remainder of mixture.